Belodri/Orbital-Mini-Sandbox/PDD.md

 ├── PhysicsEngine.cs              # Public class - single entry point
 ├── Core/
 │   ├── Simulation.cs             # Main simulation coordinator
-│   ├── Timer.cs                  # Time management and simulation speed
+│   ├── Timer.cs                  # Simulation time manager
 |   ├── Calculator.cs             # Physics calculations per body per timestep
-│   ├── Grid.cs                   # Spatial partitioning (QuadTree)
+│   ├── QuadTree.cs               # Spatial partitioning (QuadTree)
-|   └── QuadTreeNode.cs           # Utility class for Grid
 ├── Bodies/
 │   └── CelestialBody.cs          # Individual body state and behavior
 └── Models/
     ├── Vector2D.cs               # Mathematical primitives
-    └── AABB.cs                   # Axis-aligned bounding box for Grid
+    └── AABB.cs                   # Axis-aligned bounding box for QuadTree
 ```
 ### Classes
 `PhysicsEngine`
 - Serves as the single facade interface for external systems to interact with the physics engine.
 This enforces architectural boundaries by preventing direct access to internal physics components.
 - Each instance represents an independent physics engine state; consumer is expected to manage different instances if they choose to instantiate multiple at once
 - Responsibilities
-	- Manages the current simulation instance lifecycle
+	- Manages lifecycle of the current simulation instance
 	- Provides preset loading/exporting functionality
-	- Exposes selective methods from internal simulation components
+	- Exposes select methods to interact with internal simulation components
-	- Manages locking and unlocking to prevent external updates during calculation
+    - Exposes a read-only view of the live simulation state via `SimulationView`
 - State Ownership
-	- Current simulation instance
+	- `Simulation` instance
-	- locked state
+    - `SimulationView` instance

 `Simulation`
 - Coordinates all simulation components and manages the overall simulation state.
 Acts as the central orchestrator that ensures all physics components work together cohesively.
+- Implements the step function using the **Velocity-Verlet** integration algorithm.
+Details on this integration algorithm, why it was chosen over others, and the challenges, assumptions, and trade-offs regarding its implementation are found in [IntegrationAlgorithm.md](IntegrationAlgorithm.md).
 - Responsibilities
-	- Orchestrates physics calculations through component coordination
+	- Orchestrates physics calculations, partly through component coordination
 	- Maintains the collection of celestial bodies
 	- Manages the lifecycle of all owned simulation components
 - State Ownership
-	- `timer` - Timer instance
+	- `Timer` instance
-	- `bodies` - Collection of CelestialBody instances
+	- `Bodies` Collection of CelestialBody instances
-	- `calculator` - Calculator instance
+	- `Calculator` instance
-	- `grid` - Grid instance
+	- `QuadTree` instance

 `Timer`
-- Manages the temporal aspects of the simulation including speed, direction, and execution timing.
-Calculates the simulation delta time for each calculation step.
+- Small utility class that owns and manages the simulation time and the time step (deltaT).
-- Responsibilities
-	- Controls simulation execution speed and time direction
-	- Maintains the current simulation time
-	- Calculates simulation delta time for each calculation step
 - State Ownership
-	- Current simulation timestamp
-	- Time direction (forward/backward)
-	- Simulation speed multiplier
+	- `SimulationTime`The current timestamp of the simulation time in units of days (d).
+	- `TimeStep` The amount of time that passes in a single simulation step.
+In units of days (d).

 `Calculator`
-- Performs the core physics calculations for each simulation timestep.
-Handles all gravitational force computations and calculates updates for celestial bodies.
-Optimized for performance as it executes during every simulation tick.
+- Utility class that provides the owns and manages various constants and provides a set of utility functions to perform the core physics calculations.
+- State Ownership
+	- `G_SI` The gravitational constant, in units of m³/kg/s².
+	- `Theta` The opening-angle parameter (theta, θ) for the Barnes-Hut algorithm.
+    - `Epsilon` The softening factor (epsilon, ε) used to prevent numerical instability.

+`QuadTree`
+- Provides spatial partitioning through QuadTree implementation to optimize gravitational force calculations, reducing computational complexity from O(n²) to O(n log n).
+- Operates as a state machine which enforces the flow `Reset()` => `Insert()` => `Evaluate()` => `Calc...()`
+- Optimized for computational efficiency via a pool of mutable node structs for improved data locality zero heap allocations (after an initial warm-up) across tree rebuilds.
 - Responsibilities
-	- Calculates gravitational forces between celestial bodies
-	- Creates update DTOs for celestial bodies with new velocities and positions based on physics calculations
-	- Utilizes spatial partitioning for efficient proximity queries

-`Grid`
-- Provides spatial partitioning functionality through QuadTree implementation to optimize gravitational force calculations.
-Reduces computational complexity from O(n²) to more efficient spatial queries.
-- Responsibilities
-	- Implements QuadTree spatial data structure for celestial body positioning
-	- Serves as the foundational spatial framework for all calculations
-	- Maintains spatial index of celestial body positions
+	- Provide a clean surface that abstracts away the implementation details of the QuadTree and the Barnes-Hut algorithm
 - State Ownership
 	- QuadTree spatial data structure
-	- Spatial partitioning configuration parameters

 `CelestialBody`
-- Encapsulates the complete state and behavior of individual celestial bodies.
+- Encapsulates the complete state of individual celestial bodies.
 - Responsibilities
 	- Maintains all physical properties of a celestial body
-	- Provides getters for computed properties derived from its own state
 - State Ownership
 	- int Id (readonly)
+    - double Mass
+	- bool Enabled
 	- Vector2D Position (x, y)
 	- Vector2D Velocity (x, y)
-	- double Mass
-	- bool Enabled

-### PhysicsEngine.Tick() workflow
-Core workflow when Tick(deltaTime) is called on an instance of PhysicsEngine
-1. `PhysicsEngine` Enables syncLock (also prevents further PhysicsEngine.Tick() calls)
-2. `PhysicsEngine` Calls simulation.Tick(deltaTime)
-3. `Simulation` Gets double simTimeDelta = Timer.GetSimTimeDelta(deltaTime)
-4. `Timer` Calculates simTimeDelta from deltaTime, simulationTime, timeScale, and timeDirection and returns the result
-5. `Simulation` Calls Timer.UpdateSimTime(simTimeDelta) to update the simulation time; This is safe as only simTimeDelta is used for the rest of the tick calculations
-6. `Simulation` calls grid.rebuild(enabledBodies)
-7. `Simulation` loops over enabled bodies,calls Calculator.EvaluateBody(body, simTimeDelta, Grid.Root) for each; stores the update DTOs for each body in a cache; can be parallelized safely
-8. `Calculator` calculates the changes to the given body and returns a DTO with update data
-9. `Simulation` Updates the bodies with the update data DTOs
-10. `PhysicsEngine` Disables syncLock
+    - Vector2D Acceleration (x, y)
+    - ...other properties yet to be determined

 ---